ya17227/High-Performance-Computing/README.md

 Implemented coding solutions using the University of Bristol's 600 teraflop supercomputer - Blue Crystal phase 4.

-For the assignments the weighted 5-point stencil problem was used. [more info](https://github.com/ya17227/High-Performance-Computing/blob/main/src/README.md)
+For assignments, the weighted 5-point stencil problem was used. [more info](https://github.com/ya17227/High-Performance-Computing/blob/main/src/README.md)

 <br/>